Optical conductivity of bilayer dice lattices

-where $B(\omega)$ is a function of $\omega$.
-The terms with $\delta(\hbar\Omega)$ and $\delta(\epsilon_{n_1} -\epsilon_{n_2} -\hbar\Omega)$ correspond to the intra- and inter-band transitions, respectively.
-In the case of effective models, we focus on the inter-band transitions and omit the intra-band terms.
+\end{widetext} The terms with $\delta(\hbar\Omega)$ and $\delta(\epsilon_{n_1} -\epsilon_{n_2} -\hbar\Omega)$ correspond to the intra- and interband transitions, respectively.
+In the case of effective models, we focus on the interband transitions and omit the intra-band terms.
 This allows us to integrate over $k$ in the conductivity analytically.
-The corresponding results are cumbersome, therefore, we do not present them here.
-We notice, however, that in the resulting expression, one only needs to integrate over the angle $\varphi$.
+The corresponding results are cumbersome; therefore, we do not present them here.
+We notice, however, that in the resulting expression, one only needs to integrate over $\varphi$.